SLEEP, so what are the many benefits of having a good one.

 Therefore, the only conclusion I can make is that when we are in this state of sleep and what happens to our body is obviously vital to our whole health and well-being.
 This makes me believe that if it wasn’t such a vital and essential part of our being.

 Then those individuals who need much less sleep than others would have then automatically risen to the top of the gene pool a very long time ago.
-Whereas those who required a lot more sleep, I’d have to say that there would have only been one thing really could have happened to them.
+Whereas those who required a lot more sleep, I’d have to say that there would have only been one thing that really could have happened to them.
 Finding themselves to have most probably been eaten!

 In the scientific community, they have not fully been able to explain to us exactly why we sleep.
 Aside from that, it has definitely created a consensus among researchers.
-And sleep deprived mothers.
+And sleep-deprived mothers.
 That adequate sleep is what is best for your whole being in many ways.
 Let’s look at these now.

 “Sleep services all aspects of our body in one way or another: molecular, energy balance, as well as intellectual function, alertness, and mood,” says Dr. Merrill Mitler, asleep expert and neuroscientist at the National Institute of Health.
 “Sleep impacts almost every tissue in our bodies.”
 People who regularly get between 7-9 hours of sleep a night have proven significantly lower rates in the following medical conditions.
-Depression, strokes, heart attacks &/or heart failure, obesity, diabetes, high blood pressure, infections, inflammation, and hypertension.
+Depression.
+Strokes, heart attacks or heart failure, obesity, diabetes, high blood pressure, infections, inflammation, and hypertension.
 The reports also showed results in higher satisfaction with their sex lives.
 Better performance at work, with fewer sick days being taken off or suffered from fewer illnesses than people who were typically getting less than 7 hours a night of sleep.

-As we all know and are familiar with the fact that when we are running on too little sleep, how difficult and how it can be almost impossible to focus information and then absorbing and retaining this information is only half the battle though.
+As we all know and are familiar with the fact that when we are running on too little sleep, how difficult and how it can be almost impossible to focus information and then absorbing and retaining this information is only half the battle, though.

 So what does that all mean?
 Simply, if you find you have been able to manage to focus on what it is you are learning and acquire the information, that without sleep, all the information you have acquired will not be stored properly in your brain.
-So when you are called upon to access it, what you will have found occurring is you drawing a blank accompanied by “that face”.
+So when you are called upon to access it, what you will have found occurring are you drawing a blank accompanied by “that face”.
 You know the one your teenagers give when you ask him/her to do something or communicate his/her needs more often?
 That one!

 For me personally, I’m a firm believer that learning and education should become a lifelong pursuit and as we know once we are out of school, learning becomes optional!
 For all kids, their primary responsibility for the first 18-20 years of their lives is learning.
 With that though, just consider how much information on a daily basis they need to retain.